The Pet Connector

 Through various circumstances, we were introduced to "alternative medicine" and different healing modalities.
 These were the ONLY things that worked for my daughter to help straighten out her digestive track, strengthen her immune system, and get her nervous system back in whack.

-I began using these healing modalities on myself as well, and had the same results!
-I became a firm believer in "alternative medicine," which for me is normal, and now better termed a "wholistic approach" to my health.
 Things like chiropractic, acupuncture and acupressure, NET (Neuro Emotional Treatment), deep tissue massage to rid my body of toxins, myofascial release, cranio-sacral therapy, applied kinesiology, EFT Tapping, muscle testing, etc. have been a regular part of my life for over 25 years.
 I read food labels all the time, am usually very careful with what I eat, and do my best to eat only foods that support my health.
+OK, I confess there is an occasional bite of chocolate...

 Like many others, I was sick and tired of being sick and tired!
 And I'm happy to say that I'm in probably the best health that I've ever been in my life!

 But maintaining my health on an ongoing basis has been the result of these alternative modalities.
-I use them particularly when "nothing is wrong" according to medical tests and bloodwork, yet I don't feel well.
+I use them particularly when "nothing is wrong" according to medical tests and blood work, yet I don't feel well.

-We use the term energy all the time, like "I don't have enough energy to do this," or "I've got so much energy I need to go running to work it off."
+We use the term energy all the time, like "I don't have enough energy to do this," or "I've got so much energy I need to go work it off."
 I have learned about Energy Medicine by building upon my skills a little at a time.
 I feel like I’ve only begun to learn, as there is always more!

 I experienced first-hand the positive results of these modalities on my daughter and myself, and consequently it was easy to convince me they could work for animals, too.

-Thus when I witnessed miraculous results of EFT Tapping on a dog at my first Animal Communication seminar over four years ago, I was all in!
-I immediately enrolled in the Animal Mastery Program at Communication With All Life University (CWALU) and wanted to learn EVERYTHING!
-I suppose if I had an addiction, it would be to healing.
-I can’t get enough -either for myself or for helping others.
+Thus when I witnessed miraculous results of EFT Tapping on a dog at my first Animal Communication seminar with Joan Ranquet over four years ago, I was all in!
+I immediately enrolled in Joan's school, Communication With All Life University (CWALU), in the Animal Mastery Program at and wanted to learn EVERYTHING!

 I’ve experienced that healing and dis-ease take place at the energetic level before they enter the physical body.
 In other words, if you can correct things at an energetic level before they reach the physical, you may have prevented a dis-ease.